matthubb17/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

   - The data for this project is limited as it is only a small amount of data for a set period of time.
 In order to have more reliable info you would most likely want to expand your dataset to look at data over a longer period of time.
-In addition, The numebr of countries that were include in this data set could be expanded.
+In addition, The number of countries that were include in this data set could be expanded.

 - What are some other possible tables and/or graphs that we could create?